kristjanjansen/fachwerk2/README.md

 ## Components

-All Fachwerk components are prefixed with `f-` and are loaded automatically when the framework starts.
+All Visualia components are prefixed with `f-` and are loaded automatically when the framework starts.

 ### Graphics

-The graphics components are wrapped into generic `<f-scene>` component.
+The graphics components are wrapped into generic `<v-scene>` component.
 It is a wrapper component, passing the actual context building and rendering to the subcomponents:

 #### 2D vector graphics

-`<f-scene type="svg">` → `<f-scene-svg>`
+`<v-scene type="svg">` → `<v-scene-svg>`

 A 2D vector graphics scene, implemented as SVG markup,